The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-Calculation of the expected current increase from NIEL scaling using the estimated neutron fluence was also tried.
-Considering the current related damage rate $\alpha = 4 \times 10^{-17}$~A/cm \cite{Lindstrom:421210} the expected increase in leakage current at 20~\celsius{} in our 320 $\mu$m thick sensors would be 1.9~$\mu$A/Mrad/cm$^2$ ($= 1.5 \times 10^{12}$~$\mathrm{n}_{\mathrm{eq}}/\mathrm{cm}^2$).
+A calculation of the expected current increase from NIEL scaling using the estimated neutron fluence was also tried.
+Considering the current related damage rate $\alpha = \qty{4e-17}{\A/\cm} $ \cite{Lindstrom:421210} and the dose to fluence factor of \qty{1.5e12}{n\ensuremath{_\mathrm{eq}}/\cm\squared} per Mrad, the expected increase in leakage current at \qty{20}{\degreeCelsius} in our \qty{320}{\um} thick sensors would be \qty{1.9}{\uA/Mrad/\cm\squared}.
 This is a factor two higher than the estimate calculated with the previous method based on BaBar data, but here no detailed estimation of the annealing effect with temperature and time is considered, and this can reduce the $\alpha$ parameter even by a factor two.

 The SVD performance did not change and is not expected to deteriorate with the increase of leakage currents.
 In fact, even with an absorbed dose up to 10~Mrad, the strip noise contribution from leakage current, thanks to the very short APV25 shaping time, is expected to be very small with respect to the main capacitance contribution.